 EJI believes that truth and reconciliation are sequential.
 We must address oppressive histories by honestly and soberly recognizing the pain of the past.

-To repair the harms caused as a result of an era of enslavement, an era of racial terror lynching and violence, an era of Jim Crow segregation, and an era of mass incarceration, we have to commit ourselves to building an era of truth and justice.
-EJI invites communities to contribute to this effort by deepening the local understanding of a community’s history of racial injustice and providing tangible opportunities to participate in restorative truth-telling.
+To repair the harms caused as a result of the eras of enslavement, racial terror lynching, segregation, and mass incarceration, we must commit ourselves to building an era of truth and justice.
+EJI invites communities to contribute to this effort by deepening their understanding of the history of racial injustice and by providing tangible opportunities to participate in restorative truth-telling.

 Community Soil Collection Projects provide tangible opportunities to engage and reckon with the legacy of racial terror lynching.

 In 2015, EJI began working with communities across the country to commemorate and recognize the traumatic era of racial terror by collecting soil from lynching sites.
-The Community Soil Collection Project provides a tangible way for community members to confront the legacy of racial terror lynchings and to memorialize the African American victims whose lives were lost and the communities impacted by such violence.
+The Community Soil Collection Project provides a tangible way for community members to confront the legacy of racial terror lynchings and to memorialize the Black victims whose lives were lost and the communities impacted by such violence.
 The Legacy Museum in Montgomery includes an exhibit of 800 jars of soil collected from lynching sites across the country.

 In this soil, there is the sweat of the enslaved.
 In the soil there is the blood of victims of racial violence and lynching.
 There are tears in the soil from all those who labored under the indignation and humiliation of segregation.
 But in the soil there is also the opportunity for new life, a chance to grow something hopeful and healing for the future.